 Your travel insurance policy lists what you are covered for, including your level of cover.

 Many travel insurance policies include medical cover.
 This might cover costs such as:

 - any unexpected treatment you need for your lymphoma while you’re away

-- cover expenses such as the cost of your flight ticket if you need to return home sooner than planned.
+- your travel if you need to travel home sooner than planned.